This post may contain affiliate links.

 Instructions

-- In a large bowl, make chicken marinade with ACV, orange, oil, garlic, shallot, cayenne pepper, paprika, salt, pepper.
+- Marinate The Chicken In a baking dish, make chicken marinade with ACV, orange, oil, garlic, shallot, cayenne pepper, paprika, salt, pepper.
 Cut the chicken breasts in half and add to the marinade.
 Let them sit for at least 10 – 20 minutes.
 The longer the better.
 Meanwhile, gather all other ingredients.

 - Once the chicken has marinated, preheat the oven to 350º.
-Add the chicken and the marinate to a baking dish.
-Bake for about 20-25 minutes or until the chicken is fully cooked. *chicken will vary in size so please be sure to check that internal temp is at 165º
+Add the chicken in the baking dish to the oven .
+Bake for about 20-25 minutes or until the chicken is fully cooked. *chicken will vary in size so please be sure to check that internal temp is at 165º*You can also pan fry the chicken in a skillet.
+On medium high heat, sauté chicken for about 12 minutes on each side. or until cooked through.

 - Let the chicken rest.
-While it's resting, slice and seed the pepper, slice tomatoes, chop romaine and microwave the corn and beans in a microwave safe bowl for about 1 minute to get the "chill" out of them.
-Skip if corn is fresh.
+While it's resting, slice and seed the pepper, slice tomatoes, chop romaine.
+Add the romaine and all mix-ins to a lage salad bowl.

-- In a small high speed blender or food processor, add all the dressing ingredients together and whiz until it's well combined.
-The dressing will taste a little tangy, it's so good on the salad.
-Feel free to add a little more salt if needed.
+- Make The Dressing.
+In a small high speed blender or food processor, add all the dressing ingredients together and whiz until it's well combined.
+Taste and adjust if needed.

 - Slice or cube up chicken.
-In a large bowl add romaine, peppers, tomatoes, seeds, cheese, beans, corn, dressing and mix well.
+Add it to the large salad bowl with romaine, peppers, tomatoes, seeds, cheese, beans, corn, dressing and mix well.
 Add chicken to the top and serve.
 Optional to add sliced avocado as well.
 Sprinkle crushed tortilla chips over the top and enjoy.

 Notes